 - Create a clear vision for the desired outcome – even if your leadership hasn’t provided it to you

 - Understand the crucial differences between cultural change and operational change – and how to approach each

-- Know exactly how to communicate to the various stakeholders – which starts with knowing exactly who all the stakeholders are (you’re almost certainly overlooking some)
+- Know exactly how to communicate to and with the various stakeholders – which starts with knowing exactly who all the stakeholders are (you’re almost certainly overlooking some)